 Create labels: Started, In-Progress, Done,…

-These labels assign according to the current status of task.
+These labels assign according to the current status of the task.
 When you filter them you can check tasks Waiting for Approval only.

 Labels for planning Sprints